FPGArtktic/GnuRAMage/README.md

 ### [EXCLUDE] Section

-Patterns for files you don't want cluttering your precious RAM:
+Patterns for files you don't want cluttering your HDD:

 ```ini
 # Backup files (because backup-of-backups is just hoarding)